-You’ll take home a copy of the River Cottage Handbook: Fermentation, the jars of kraut and kimchi you'll have made, as well as kombucha crème fraiche, honey-fermented jam and a kombucha scoby so you can get brewing at home.
+You’ll take home a copy of the recipes you've created, the jars of kraut and kimchi you'll have made, as well as kombucha crème fraiche, honey-fermented jam and a kombucha scoby so you can get brewing at home.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.